 Mulching/Composting (with food and animal waste at an industrial scale on farmland) Whopper with Cheese.

 Where to even begin on this one???
 The public trust was broken the moment CB 60 was penned since ‘the issue’ was thought to have been settled after the hard fought battle which produced CB20.
 Citizens shouldn’t have to revisit and resume the fight to protect their children from large trucks on rural roads, or their wells, health and air quality for 3 years+.
-Nor should citizens be bullied by Council member(s) who consider themselves omniscient and refuse to hear from expert witnesses who may present testimony which disagrees with their plans to assist certain land owners.
+Nor should citizens be bullied by Council member(s) who refuse to hear from expert witnesses who may present testimony which disagrees with their plans to assist certain land owners.
 Are we expected to believe that farmers must be free to do whatever is necessary to increase their income even when it threatens the health and safety of residents nearby?

 The issue is far greater than industrializing preserved farm land.
 There must be adequate protections for those living near industrial areas in the East as well since HoCo has promoted residential development shoulder to shoulder with industrial.
 It’s amazing how the County can pretend covered operations are not feasible when Anne Arundel County has done so near the Laurel Race Track within a mile of the HC border.
 Protecting the health and safety of the citizenry takes a back seat again…….but not without consequences.